 Real estate debt and inflation

 Debt is bad.
-Many of us grew up with this "knowledge".
-However, one must differentiate between good and bad debts, especially when it comes to real estate.
+Many of us have grown up with this "knowledge".
+However, one has to distinguish between good and bad debt here, especially when it comes to real estate.

-The purchase of a yield property, for example, only makes sense if you use the leverage of outside capital.
-In practice, this means that you take out a bank loan to finance your Real estate for purchase.
+Buying an income property, for example, only makes sense if you use leverage.
+In practice, this means that you take out a bank loan in order to finance your Acquire a property.
 However, the monthly loan instalments are not paid by you, but (indirectly) by your tenants.

-Now the question is how real estate loans behave in inflation.
-Basically, during an inflation the prices and thus the interest rates of your credit increase.
-If you have concluded a good financing agreement, a long fixed interest period applies and you have nothing to fear at first (e.g. 10, 15 or even 30 years).
-However, if this fixed interest rate expires, interest rates could rise sharply and your loan will become more expensive.
+Now the question is how real estate loans behave during inflation.
+Basically, during inflation, prices rise and so does the interest on your loan.
+If you have concluded a good financing contract, a long fixed interest rate applies and you initially have nothing to worry about (e.g. 10, 15 or even 30 years).
+But when this fixed interest rate expires, the interest rates could rise sharply and your loan will become more expensive.

 However, as already mentioned, prices are also rising.
-This means that you can also demand a higher rent for your property.
-So in this scenario, the tenant would cover the additional costs of your loan with the increased rent.
+This means that you can also charge a higher rent for your property.
+So in this scenario, the tenant would cover the additional costs of your loan through the increased rent.

-In addition - and this is the great advantage of leveraged property during inflation - you can now pay off the loan much more easily, because the loan amount does not change, while the attainable rent is now much higher.
-This means that the loan can be repaid in a much shorter period of time, e.g. with special repayments.
+Moreover - and therein lies the great advantage of leveraged real estate during inflation - you can now pay off the loan much more easily, because the loan amount does not change, while the achievable rent is now significantly higher.
+This means that the loan can be repaid in a much shorter period of time, e.g. with unscheduled repayments.

 Investment recommendation for real estate to protect against inflation